ianliu-johnston/monty/README.md

 13. `rotr` move the element at the bottom of the stack to the top.
 14. `pstr` print the whole stack as a string if possible.
 15. `queue` change the functionment of the stack to one of a queue.
 Enqueue to the bottom of the stack and dequeue from the top.
-16. `stack` is the reverse of queue.
+16. `stack` is the reverse of queue, it reestablishes the stack.
 17. `nop` does not do anything
 <br>
 The Monty language allows for any space before or after the opcode and its argument.
 Any text after the argument is disregarded.
 Any line starting with a `#` is considered a comment.
 Currently the stack is implemented as a doubly linked list.
+If the user attempts to perform an illegal operation an error message is displayed and the program exits with status `EXIT_FAILURE`.

 ####Brainfuck program
 in the brainfuck folder: `bf FILE`.